 § 1463.
 Menus.

 Menus shall be planned at least one month in advance of their use.
 Menus shall be planned to provide a variety of foods considering the cultural and ethnic makeup of the facility, thus, preventing repetitive meals.
 Menus shall be approved by a registered dietitian before being used.
+Youth may be included in the meal planning processes where practicable.

 If any meal served varies from the planned menu, the change shall be noted in writing on the menu and/or production worksheet.